Photo by Ljupco from iStock

 If you’re using a multi-point stick for extra stability, all points of the stick should be in contact with the ground when the stick is in a forward position.

-When you go upstairs, lift the unaffected leg up first, then raise the walking stick and weaker leg up to the same step.
+When you go upstairs, lift the unaffected leg up first, then raise the stick and weaker leg up to the same step.
 Going downstairs, the stick and weaker leg should go first, then the good leg lowered to the same step.